Not everyone getting Universal Credit is entitled to help with their health costs.

 You are only entitled if your take-home pay in your last assessment period was:

 - £435 or less

-	- £935 or less if your Universal Credit includes an element for a child, or if you have a limited capability for work or limited capability for work and work related activity.
+- £935 or less if your Universal Credit includes a payment for a child, or you have a limited capability for work or limited capability for work and work related activity

-	If you claim Universal Credit as a couple, the earnings limit applies to the joint income of you and your partner.
+If you claim Universal Credit as a couple, the take-home pay limit applies to the joint income of you and your partner.

-	Your Universal Credit award notice can be shown as proof that you’re entitled.
+Show your Universal Credit award notice to prove you’re entitled.